Wisdomplexus-Logo

 SparkCognition

-Failure of applying good maintenance can surely disrupt the whole chain of industrial operations.
+Failure to apply good maintenance can surely disrupt the whole chain of industrial operations.

-It helped in overcoming the maintenance downtime and thus boosting the overall operational costs savings.
+It helped in overcoming the maintenance downtime and thus boosting the overall operational cost savings.

-SparkPredict analyzes various data whether structured or unstructured.
-It then uses machine learning techniques to revert with appropriate actions acceptable at that time.
+SparkPredict analyzes various data, whether structured or unstructured.
+It then uses machine learning techniques to respond with appropriate actions acceptable at that time.

-Machine learning techniques help this tool to become efficient enough in predetermining errors or patterns.
+Machine learning techniques help this tool to become efficient enough in predicting errors or patterns.

 Launched in the year 2015, ignio was introduced with the aim of combining three main pillars of technology.
 These were machine learning, artificial intelligence and advanced software engineering.